 - We do not require a minimum number of hours, however the more hours a candidate has acquired, the more competitive an applicant becomes for admission.

-- Due to COVID-19, applicants will be considered for an interview prior to completion of observations.
-Admitted candidates will be required to complete their observations by August 1, 2023.
+- Applicants will be considered for an interview prior to completion of observations.
+Admitted candidates will be required to complete their observations by August 1, 2024.

 Creighton Undergraduate Admissions Pathways